Utah Administrative Code

 (1) provide students directly or indirectly with specific questions or answers from any official GED Test;

-(2) allow students access to any testing material, in any form, prior to test administration with the exception of GED demographic sheets; or
+(2) allow students access to any testing material, in any form, prior to test administration; or

 (3) knowingly and intentionally do anything that would inappropriately affect the security, validity, or reliability of GED Test scores of any individual student or group taking the GED Test.

-D. Violation of any of these rules may subject licensed educators to disciplinary action under Section 53A-8-104 or R277-515, Utah Educator Standards, or both.
+D. Intentional violation of any of these rules by licensed educators may subject them to disciplinary action under Section 53A-6-501 or R277-515, Utah Educator Standards, or both.

 adult education, educational testing, student competency

 May 16, 2013